bucanero/apollo-ps4/docs/usage.md

    * If the save file is a file on it's own.
 2. Plug in a USB drive formatted as exFAT into the PS4.
 3. You will need to create a save in the game and then from Apollo in HDD saves use the `Copy save game` to copy the savedata to the USB.
-4. Then in this path on the USB `/PS4/APOLLO/<USER-ID>_<title-id>_<Save-name>` find and replace the file inside with the file you alread have then back in Apollo in USB saves use the `Copy save game` option and copy it to the HDD.
+4. Then in this path on the USB `/PS4/APOLLO/<USER-ID>_<title-id>_<Save-name>` find and replace the file inside with the file you already have then back in Apollo in USB saves use the `Copy save game` option and copy it to the HDD.

 ### Managing save files from different CUSA IDs
 This is a fix if you want to make use of files that are for the same game but different CUSA IDs or versions (such as standard vs deluxe/GOTY editions).